antoine-duchenet/csv-to-json-builder/README.md

-# This documentation not complete at the moment, check the provided JSDoc for a complete overview of the provided features.
+# This documentation is not complete at the moment, check the provided JSDoc for a complete overview of the provided features.

 # CSV to JSON Builder